Chris Arneson

 Michael Nystul

-Season 3 game master for Dressed to Quest on the GenConTV Twitch channel, Malix is a gamer, game designer and game master who has been involved with the hobby for more than 40 years.
+Malix is a gamer, game designer and game master who has been involved with the hobby for more than 40 years.
 During his time as a professional designer he worked in-house for TSR, FASA, and Mayfair Games on lines such as D&D, BattleTech, Shadowrun, DC Heroes, Chill, Underground, and Role Aids.
 As a freelancer he worked for companies such as White Wolf, Steve Jackson Games, Hero Games, and West End Games on lines such as TORG, GURPS, Champions, Fantasy Hero, and In Nomine.
 Under the banner of Pariah Press he published The Whispering Vault (an offbeat horror game) and he released NUkED (and even more offbeat post apocalypse game) through Geeks Collaborative Gaming.
-A friend once estimated that he had over 3 million words in print as a writer and/or designer and many more as an editor, developer and line editor.
-These days he tinkers with design and social media and can be found doing live plays with the likes of Aabria Iyengar, Travis McElroy, Ivy Nwadiwe, and Todd Stashwick.

 Erol Otus